 About

 Much of my practice is rooted in an interest in how people communicate, and how this has changed over time.
 Handwritten correspondence provides a lot of my inspiration, particularly the handwriting and care taken over personal letters.
-In some of my work, I’ve used old love letters into delicate sculptural forms, allowing traces of the original text to remain visible.

 Through slow, hand‑made processes, I aim to give new life to old documents, inviting close inspection, reflection and human connection.